-A challenging stage today with a focus on muscular endurance/tempo.
-Our ride has no less than 6 categorised climbs and a total elevation gain of 2400m.
+A challenging stage today and definitely a day where you’ll need your climbing legs.
+Our ride has no less than 6 categorised climbs and a total elevation gain of almost 2900m.
 Our destination is the beautiful colonial town of Abejorral which was declared a national monument in Colombia.

 The ride itself is a roller-coaster of ups and downs through rural Antioquia.
 Enjoy the riding along traffic-free, quiet roads that wind their way through the green fields and valleys of this beautiful part of the Andes mountains.